Brad Miller (chef)

 Brad Miller (born 1981) is an American professional chef and TV personality.
 He is the host of the Cooking Channel’s Food Truck Nation.
 He was a contestant on Season 3 of the Fox Network reality TV show Hell’s Kitchen, finishing 6th.

-Miller was born and raised in Ottawa, Illinois, a suburb located southwest of Chicago.
+Miller was born and raised in Ottawa, Illinois.
 He graduated from Le Cordon Bleu Culinary Institute of Scottsdale in Arizona.
-He is the chef and partner at Inn of The Seventh Ray in Topanga, California, and executive chef of Five Star Senior Living, an organization that operates residential senior communities.
+He is the chef and partner at Inn of the Seventh Ray in Topanga, California, and executive chef of Five Star Senior Living, an organization that operates residential senior communities.